foopod/blog-2.0/learnings.md

 **6/10/2017** ... that Anathema is "something or someone that one vehemently dislikes".

 **7/10/2017** ... to draw lineart from a photograph ([link](https://www.instagram.com/p/BZ7xq28hxEk/))

+**8/10/2017** ... that the acting in Pacific Rim is actually really bad.